Life Update: I’m tossing up whether I want to do a Masters in Translation/Interpreting.

 God was benevolent and kind.
 He raises a hand and says, “Dear Child, get up, I will tell you what is a good place to go.”

 The thief quietly listens and her heart fills with a mixture of joy and trepidation.
-She bows to him four final times, quickly drinks from the pool before covering her body carefully with banana leaves ahead of her journey. k
+She bows to him four final times, quickly drinks from the pool before covering her body carefully with banana leaves ahead of her journey.

-With《换心人》, the heart changer, under her arms, she hums as she leaves, “to the south I go, to a carefree land with few visitors, I shall be next to the woods, a guest of the desert, turning over soil at dawn and singing like a sheep again as the skies dim into night” without turning back, the infamous outlaw bounds for the Sahara Desert.
+With《换心人》, the heart changer, under her arms, she hums as she leaves, “to the south I go, to a carefree land with few visitors, I shall be next to the woods, a guest of the desert, turning over soil at dawn and singing like a sheep again as the skies dim into night” without turning back, the infamous outlaw bounds towards the Sahara Desert.